Overview

 API Endpoint Rate Limits

-Different endpoints have specific rate limits:Loyalty System Endpoints
+Different endpoints have specific rate limits based on the endpoint type and usage patterns.Loyalty System Endpoints

 Loyalty Rule Completion

-- Rule-based rate limit: 1 request per minute per user per rule
+- User-rule-based rate limit: 2 requests per minute per user per specific rule

 - Website-level rate limit: 10 requests per second per rule